 TextNow got its start in 2009 as a Voice over Internet Protocol (VoIP) app that provided you with a U.S. phone number, which you could use to make calls or text over Wi-Fi.
-Four years later, the service expanded into a true mobile virtual network operator (MVNO) that piggybacks on other cellular networks to provide wireless coverage for your smartphone.
+While it still provides that service — there’s an app for that — TextNow has also expanded into a true mobile virtual network operator (MVNO) that piggybacks on other cellular networks to provide wireless coverage for your smartphone.

-TextNow can point to a few things that help it stand out from the MVNO crowd, such as an ad-supported free tier of service.
+TextNow can point to a few things that help it stand out from the MVNO crowd, such as an ad-supported free tier of service and a new unlimited plan with a price that undercuts what you’d pay at a major carrier.
 But does what TextNow has to offer fit in with your wireless needs?
 Here’s an overview of TextNow and its wireless phone service.

 What network does TextNow use?